Priya-Sharma06/chat_app/README.md

-Chat app that detects user emotions
+Chat app that detects user emotions using Bert AI models